Pro Data

 Get the model's numbers into your code in minutes

-Every probability on the site — the homepage forecast, /fixtures/, the per-player pages — as JSON or CSV, or as an MCP tool your assistant can call.
+Every probability for the 48 nations and 104 matches, projected squads, season-by-season player careers, recent results and the historical record that feeds the model: as JSON or CSV, or as an MCP tool your assistant can call.
+The model refits after every match day, so results and revised probabilities land in the API within hours.
 Built for researchers, fantasy players, journalists, and analytics teams who want the model output in a pipeline rather than a page.
-Try a live endpoint below with one command — no signup.
+Try a live endpoint below with one command: no signup.

 Quickstart